 2. Do not eat non-vegetarian food

-Non-vegetarian meals are rich in fat and protein content and increase metabolism thus disturbing your inner peace.
-Concentration is required during religious rituals hence non-vegetarian food/curries, hot spices and spicy vegetables like onions, garlic should be avoided.
+Non-vegetarian meals are rich in fat content and increase your metabolism, thus disturbing your inner peace.
+Concentration is required during religious rituals hence non-vegetarian food/curries, hot spices, and spicy vegetables like onions, garlic, and chilies should be avoided.

-Temples are in places where high magnetic values are available; when you enter a temple barefooted, the positive vibration transfers into your body.
-Removing your footwear also helps to retain the temple cleanliness.
+Temples are in places with high magnetic values.
+When you enter a temple barefooted, the positive vibration gets transferred into your body.
+Removing your footwear also helps retain the cleanliness of the temple.

 4. Observe the magnificent Gopuram

-5. Prostrating in front of the Dhwajasthambam (kodimaram)
+5. Prostrate in front of the Dhwajasthambam (kodimaram)

-Sashtanga namaskaram is performed by men in a way that the head, eyes, shoulders, chest, feet touch the ground.
+Sashtanga namaskaram is performed by the man in a way that the head, eyes, shoulders, chest, feet touch the ground.

-It is our traditional belief that ringing bell resembles knocking God’s entrance and also it keeps the negative forces and negative thought away from the temple.
-The bells in the temple comprise of various metals like lead, copper, cadmium, zinc, nickel, chromium and manganese in such a proportion that, when it is rung, it produces an echo lasts for 6 seconds.
+It is our traditional belief that ringing a bell resembles knocking on God’s entrance and also it keeps the negative forces and negative thoughts away from the temple.
+The bells in the temple are composed of various metals like lead, copper, cadmium, zinc, nickel, chromium, and manganese in such a proportion that when rung, it produces an echo lasting for 6 seconds.
 A well-designed bell would produce om sound.
 The sound produced by the bell creates the unity of your left and right brains and also awakens your senses thus helping you attain the state of trance.

 7. Temple inner doors

-It is a process of offering flower petals to the deity and reciting his names 108 times.
+Pooja Archana is a process of offering flower petals to the deity and reciting His names 108 times.
 Devotees involve themselves and pray to God during the Archana and it is believed that the prayers of devotees with pure heart come true.

 Arathi is respect paid to God by offering various things representing the elements of earth.
-Flower and cloth representing the element of earth, water represent the element of water, the ghee-lamp represents the elements of fire, yak-tail fan represents air, conch is the sound and the bell represents ether, emotional involvement in the songs sung and mantras represents intelligence and obeisance to the soul.
+Flower and cloth representing the element of earth, water represent the element of water, the ghee-lamp represents the elements of fire, yak-tail fan represents air, conch is the sound and the bell represents ether, the emotional involvement in the songs sung, while mantras represent intelligence and obeisance to the soul.